Updated 14 Jan 2021

-The bite from a common garden orb weaver spider causes minor effects such as local pain.
-However, they are aggressive, being the most common species of spider to bite.
+While the bite from a Common Garden Orb Weaver Spider can cause minor effects, such as local pain, they are aggressive and the most common species of spider to bite.

 Distribution: Common throughout Australia.

-Behaviour: Common garden orb weaver spiders are highly aggressive—the most common spider species to bite.
-They are active at night and find a sheltered place to hide during the day (such as under leaves or in clothes on the washing line).
+Behaviour: Common Garden Orb Weaver Spider are highly aggressive and likely to bite when disturbed.
+They are active at night and find a sheltered place to hide during the day, such as under leaves or in clothes on the washing line.

-Knowing what the dangerous variants of Australian spiders look like and how they behave is an important step in avoiding the harm that they bring, but you also need to know what exactly you should do if ever you get bitten by one of these critters.
+Being able to identify the dangerous Australian spiders and knowing their behaviour will help you avoid the harm they could bring, but it’s also important you know what to do should you get bitten by one of these critters.

-Any bite from a large (greater than 2 cm) dark-coloured spider in parts of NSW or South-Eastern Queensland should be considered as possible bite from a funnel-web spider.
+Any bite from a large (greater than 2 cm) dark-coloured spider in parts of NSW or South-Eastern Queensland should be considered a possible bite from a Funnel-Web spider.
 Immediate emergency treatment should be given.

 Signs and Symptoms:

-A redback spider bite may be life-threatening to a child, but is rarely serious for an adult.
-However, you should take precaution with all redback spider bites.
+A Redback spider bite may be life-threatening to a child, but is rarely serious for an adult.
+However, you should take caution with all Redback spider bites.

 Signs and Symptoms:

-For other spider bites that aren’t from large spiders (smaller than 2 cm) and are from a light-coloured spider, you should apply the same treatment as a redback spider bite.
+For spider bites that are not from large spiders (smaller than 2 cm) and from a light-coloured spider, you should apply the same treatment as a Redback spider bite.

-Before we end this article, we’ll leave you with this interesting spider bite story that one of our students shared with us a short while back.
-Notice how sometimes, even something like a bite from a common type of spider can go unnoticed or misdiagnosed.
+We’ll leave you with this spider bite story shared by one of our students.
+Note how sometimes, even something like a bite from a common type of spider can go unnoticed or misdiagnosed.
 This highlights the need for us to be aware of our surroundings and to learn as much as possible about the options available to us in terms of spider bite first aid and treatment.